abpframework/abp/docs/en/release-info/migration-guides/abp-8-1.md

 This is a small **Breaking Change** because `IOnServiceExposingContext` has changed.
 You should update your usage of `IOnServiceExposingContext` if you have related code.

 Related PR: https://github.com/abpframework/abp/pull/18819

+## PRO

+There is not a single breaking-change that effect the pro modules, nevertheless, please check the **Open-Source (Framework)** section above to ensure, there is not a change that you need to do in your application.